Polyee99/MavenMarket_grocery_store_dashboard/README.md

 ## 📁 Files in the Repository

-*	<a href="https://github.com/Polyee99/Power-BI-Online-Store-Dashboards/blob/main/AdventureWorks%20Bike%20Store%20Dashboard_2024_09.pbix">AdventureWorks Bike Store Dashboard_2024_09.pbix</a> - The Power BI file containing the data model and dashboard.
+*	<a href="https://github.com/Polyee99/MavenMarket_grocery_store_dashboard/blob/main/Maven%20Market%20Dashboard_2024_09.pbix">Maven Market Dashboard_2024_09.pbix</a> - The Power BI file containing the data model and dashboard.

-*   <a href="https://github.com/Polyee99/Power-BI-Online-Store-Dashboards/tree/main/AdventureWorks%2BRaw%2BData">AdventureWorks+Raw+Data</a> - Raw data used for the analysis, including sales transactions, customer details, and product information.
+* <a href="https://github.com/Polyee99/MavenMarket_grocery_store_dashboard/tree/main/Maven%2BMarket%2BCSV%2BFiles">Maven+Market+CSV+Files</a> - Raw data used for the analysis, including customer details, regoonal, store and product information with a subfolder for sales transactions.
-*   <a href="https://github.com/Polyee99/Power-BI-Online-Store-Dashboards/tree/main/AdventureWorks%2BImages">AdventureWorks+Images</a> - Images used for additional button icons.
+* <a href="https://github.com/Polyee99/MavenMarket_grocery_store_dashboard/blob/main/Maven_Market.png">Maven_Market.png</a> - Image used for grocery logo.

 ## 📊 Data Sources

 The data used in this project comes from the attached csv files:

-*	Sales Data: Contains details of sales transactions, including product/customer keys, quantity and date of purchase.
+*	Transaction Data: Contains details of sales transactions, including product/customer keys and quantity.

 *	Return Data: Includes date of return and different foreign keys related to products.
-*	Lookup Data: Information about customers, products, dates and territory features.
+*	Lookup Data: Information about customers, products, calendar and regional details.

 ## 📋 Requirements